The Vermont Statutes Online

 (ii) Each additional application, $55.00;

-(B) The Board shall use at least $10.00 of these fees to support the cost of maintaining the Vermont Practitioner Recovery Network, which monitors recovering chemically dependent licensees for the protection of the public.
+(B) The Board shall use at least $10.00 of these fees to support the cost of maintaining the Vermont Practitioner Recovery Network, which, for the protection of the public, monitors and evaluates, coordinates services for, and promotes rehabilitation of licensees who have or potentially have an impaired ability to practice medicine with reasonable skill and safety.

 (2)(A)(i) Biennial renewal, $120.00;